-Access to the fuel tank sending unit and fuel valves is located below a removable hatch located just aft of the helm seat base.
-Access to fuel tank fill and vent hose connections is located below a removable hatch aft of the center console.
+Access to the fuel tank sending unit and fuel valves is located below a removable hatch located in the helm seat base.
+Access to fuel tank fill and vent hose connections is located under an access plate under the helm anti-fatigue mat.